-Click Import EXIF button on the Reference pane.
+- 1. Click Import EXIF button on the Reference pane.
 (To open Reference pane use Reference command from the View menu.)
-The reference coordinates data will be loaded into the Reference pane.

-If the corresponding options on the Advanced tab of Preferences window are checked on, it is also possible to load camera orientation angles and location/rotation accuracy parameters from XMP extension of the image header.
-The data will be loaded on clicking 1 Import EXIF button.
+The reference coordinates data will be loaded into the Reference pane. - 2.
+If the corresponding options in the Advanced tab o the Preferences window are checked on, it is also possible to load camera orientation angles and location/rotation accuracy parameters from XMP extension of the image header.
+The data will be loaded upon clicking in Import EXIF button.